gatblau/artisan/docs/readme.md

 Cryptography is hard, so *Artisan* puts the emphasis on making cryptography seamless, easy to use and implicitly engrained in the fabric of packages.

-Using [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys by default, *Artisan* can automatically validate that the package being executed comes from a trusted source and it is safe to run.
+:boom: Using [Pretty Good Privacy (PGP)](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys by default, *Artisan* can automatically validate that the package being executed comes from a trusted source and it is safe to run.

 ## Embedded SOPs